marvijo-code/entelect-2025-Zooscape/.ai-rules/systemPatterns.md

 ## System Build

 - The system consists of a central game engine (likely Dockerized) and multiple bot processes.
-- Bots are .NET applications.
+- Bots can be .NET or C++ applications (and potentially other languages if they can communicate with the engine).

 ## Key Decisions